 Annual Writing Awards

 Four University-wide Western journalism awards are available each year.
 Students need to apply for these awards.
-Clips may be recent ones, up to March 5 of the current academic year.
+Clips may be recent ones.

 THE ARNOLD C. BRACKMAN MEMORIAL SCHOLARSHIP